 The other day education secretary Michael Gove dropped in on a food bank.
-He told MPs: "I appreciate that there are families who do face considerable pressures."
-Then he said:
+Later, in the House of Commons, he told MPs about the visit.
+"I appreciate that there are families who do face considerable pressures," he said.
+Then:

 "It's often as a result of some decisions that have been taken by those families which mean that they are not best able to manage their finances.
 What we need to do is to ensure the support is there not just financially but also to make sure that the right decisions are made."

 Over the Summer OurKingdom ran The Lone Parent Trap, startling work by Rebecca Omonira-Oyekanmi, who spent hours listening to lone parents pushed onto Jobseekers' Allowance by Gove's government.
 Lone parents are obliged to seek work as soon as their youngest child turns 5; the government says work is the best route out of poverty.

 Jen, a graphic designer with a five-year-old child, had applied for hundreds of jobs and struggled with bipolar disorder.
 She told Rebecca about her visits to the Jobcentre:

 “The constant wearing down, threatening you, and treating you as though you are less than a human being, it gets to you.
 I’m much better now, but I don’t know if I could ever be quite as confident as I had been.”